George Alderman Obituary - Floyd, VA | Legacy Pro

 He is survived by his sister, Phyllis Mann of East Bend, N.C.; brother, Gary Alderman (Carol) of Glendale, Ky.; along with several nieces, nephews, and lots of friends that he made at his favorite hangout at the Blue Ridge Restaurant and all over Floyd County.

-A graveside service will be held on Tuesday, September 29, 2020, at 11 a.m. at Beaver Creek Cemetery with Pastor Roy Turpin officiating.
-A visitation will be held on Sunday, September 27, 2020, at Gardner Funeral Home from 5 until 7 p.m.
+A graveside service was held on Tuesday, September 29, 2020, at 11 a.m. at Beaver Creek Cemetery with Pastor Roy Turpin officiating.
+A visitation was held on Sunday, September 27, 2020, at Gardner Funeral Home from 5 until 7 p.m.
 If you choose to come to the services, please wear a face mask inside of the facilities due to COVID-19.
 Online condolences may be made at Gardnerfuneralhomefloyd.com

 .
 The family is being served by Gardner Funeral Home.